 To allow your website visitors to register quickly and easily using their Google account, you'll need to sign into your Google Developer Account to authorize and authenticate your website to speak to Google to use their Sign-On Button on your Registration form.

 Begin by navigating to the Google API Console.

-Log in to your Google Account (if this is your first time here, A popup asking to accept the Terms and Conditions will appear) Once you have signed in, click Create on your Developer Dashboard.
+Log in to your Google Account.
+If this is your first time here, a popup asking to accept the Terms and Conditions will appear.

 A New Project will open.
 Set any name you want, and click Create.